tazz4843/whisper-rs/README.md

 ## Building

 See [BUILDING.md](BUILDING.md) for instructions for building whisper-rs on Windows and OSX M1.
+Linux builds should just work out of the box.

 ## Troubleshooting

-* I get an error about a lot of undefined symbols at compile time!
-  * These symbols might be part of the C++ standard library.
-    * Try linking against it with the `-Clink-args=-lstdc++` compiler flag:
-    * `RUSTFLAGS="-Clink-args=-lstdc++" cargo build`
-* macOS/Android aren't working!
+* Something other than Windows/macOS/Linux isn't working!
-  * I don't have a way to test these platforms, so I can't really help you.
+  * I don't have a way to test this platforms, so I can't really help you.
     * If you can get it working, please open a PR with any changes to make it work and build instructions in BUILDING.md!
 * I get a panic during binding generation build!
   * You can attempt to fix it yourself, or you can set the `WHISPER_DONT_GENERATE_BINDINGS` environment variable.